Ten Ways to Protect Your Assets from Mainecare, Medicaid or a Nursing Home

-And in the months to come, if you stay out of a nursing home, save more – and after 60 months save everything.
-Option 2 sounds like it includes protecting most or all of your money and your house, while at the same time maintaining control, and also getting the benefit of the property you give away.
+So, you preserve around fifty percent immediately, and in the months to come, if you stay out of a nursing home, save more – and after 60 months save everything.
+Option 2 sounds like it includes protecting most or all of your money and your house, while at the same time maintaining some benefit and control, and also getting the benefit of the property you give away.
 If this is true than why don’t more people do it?

 People are doing it.
-You just haven’t had it explained to you yet.
+You just haven’t had asset protection explained to you yet.
 You are faced with the possibility of a nursing home, but put off making a plan because it is not a certainty.
 But there are more benefits to this plan.
 This plan can also give your beneficiaries protections after you’re gone.
 You can protect your surviving spouse from nursing home liens.
-You can protect your kids and grandkids from divorce, substance abuse, bankruptcy, and law suits as well.
+You can protect your kids and grandkids from divorce, substance abuse, bankruptcy, and lawsuits as well.
 But you can’t do any of those things if you don’t make a plan.

 #1 Make a Plan…NOW!